zwc1625/reading-errors-and-debugging-how-tests-work-nyc01-seng-ft-080320/README.md

 As the lesson material becomes more complex, so do the tests.
 Getting acquainted with reading and interpreting tests will help you overcome some of the toughest labs ahead.
-In this lesson, we're going to walk through reading tests while also getting a little more practice with variables.
+In this lesson, we're going to walk through reading tests in detail while also getting a little more practice with variables.

 ## Building a Simple Calculator